jakemulf/dh-action-run-python-code/README.md

 # dh-action-run-python-code

-This action runs Python code against Deephaven.
-It works with both .py files and .md files.
-For .md files, code between the Python ticks is extracted.
+This action runs code against Deephaven.
+It works with both code files (currently .py and .groovy) and .md files.
+For .md files, code between the Python/Groovy ticks is extracted.

 ## Parameters